 Summary: The National Right to Work Act would grant private sector workers the ability to opt-out of a union and prohibit unions from getting workers fired for not paying them.
 Right to work, under this bill, would apply to workers covered by both the National Labor Relations Act (NLRA) and the Railway Labor Act (RLA).

 Background: Currently, 27 states have adopted Right to Work laws.
-However, those laws apply only to workers under the NLRA.
+However, those laws apply only to workers under the NLRA and only in those states.
 The RLA- which governs railroad and airline employees- prohibits Right to Work even when adopted at the state level.
-Separate legislation introduced by this Congress, the Protecting the Right to Organize (PRO) Act, would prohibit states from adopting Right to Work laws.
+The National Right to Work Act would allow all private sector workers to opt out of a union.